 The PrepareRI Ambassadors are a select group of education leaders who help guide PrepareRI’s implementation.
-The Ambassadors come from different parts of Rhode Island’s education landscape, and use their unique perspective and skills to advise RIDE about PrepareRI.
-Ambassadors also create resources to help their colleagues with PrepareRI, and serve as spokespeople for the initiative.
+The Ambassadors come from different parts of Rhode Island’s education landscape, such as district leaders, principals, school administrators, teachers, college professors, community leaders, and others.
+They use their unique perspective and skills to advise the PrepareRI team, create resources and trainings to help their colleagues, and serve as spokespeople for PrepareRI.

-Ambassadors continue to work full-time in their previous roles—as district leaders, principals, teachers, and professors—and receive a stipend to compensate them for their additional work with PrepareRI.
-An application to join 2018-2019 cohort of Ambassadors will be posted in spring 2018.
+Ambassadors continue to work full-time in their previous roles and receive a $5,000 stipend to compensate them for their additional work with PrepareRI.

 Meet the 2017-2018 Ambassadors